simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 3. After a successful import of all FILE arguments, without error and without `--dry-run`, hledger saves the new latest dates in each FILE's `.latest.FILE` for next time.

+If overlap detection does go wrong, it's not too hard to recover from:

+- You'll notice it when you try to reconcile your hledger balances with your bank.
+- `hledger print FILE.csv` will show all recently downloaded transactions.
+  Compare these with your journal and copy/paste if needed.
+- You can manually update or remove the `.latest.FILE`, or use `--catchup`.
+- You can use `--dry-run` to preview what will be imported.
+- Download and import more often, eg twice a week, at least while you are learning.
+  It's easier to review and troubleshoot when there are fewer transactions.

 <!--
 Related: